Exercise After Hernia Mesh Repair

 Gentle exercise during your hernia mesh recovery can help you recover safely and reduce pain.
 Getting out of bed and taking a short walk around the house can help prevent blood clots and boost blood circulation.
 This ensures a healthy supply of micronutrients that your body and your surgical wounds need to heal and fight off infection.

-An inactive lifestyle following abdominal surgery could contribute to chronic postsurgical pain.
+An inactive lifestyle following abdominal surgery could contribute to chronic postsurgical pain, as well as pain in other parts of your body like your lower back and shoulders.
 Not only can the growing discomfort keep you immobile for longer than necessary, but it also may increase the need for another intervention.
 Adopt light daily exercises to build muscle strength, endurance and overall fitness.

 Your doctor will give you instructions about specific physical activities you can adopt and the ones you should avoid during recovery.
 Adhere to the precautions your surgeon recommends and avoid straining abdominal muscles, which can increase the risk of developing another hernia.
 Immediately after surgery, get sufficient bed rest and avoid any physical activity that may hinder your recovery.